Memory and Persistence¶

 Pipeline stages:

-- Synthetic data generation -- LLM generates query-document pairs from org documents (policies, ADRs, procedures, coding standards)
+- Synthetic data generation: LLM generates query-document pairs from org documents (policies, ADRs, procedures, coding standards)

-- Hard negative mining -- base model embeds all passages; top-k semantically similar but non-matching passages become hard negatives
+- Hard negative mining: base model embeds all passages (max_length=512) and queries

-- Contrastive fine-tuning -- biencoder training with InfoNCE loss (tau=0.02, 3 epochs, lr=1e-5).
+memory.fine_tune.encode_truncation_likelyWARNING so silent quality loss is visible - Contrastive fine-tuning: biencoder training with InfoNCE loss (tau=0.02, 3 epochs, lr=1e-5).
 Single GPU, 1-2 hours for ~500 documents

-- Deploy -- save checkpoint; update
+- Deploy: save checkpoint; update

 Mem0EmbedderConfigto point to fine-tuned model